JaapHinke/iottum/internal/MapsIndoors/instructions.md

 ### Save script

-Download the `[generate-iotspot-points.sh](generate-iotspot-points.sh)` script into the working folder.
+Download `[generate-iotspot-points.sh](./generate-iotspot-points.sh)` into the working folder.

 ### Save location types

-Download the attached [iotspot-location-types.json](./iotspot-location-types.json) file in the working folder.
+Download `[iotspot-location-types.json](./iotspot-location-types.json)` into the working folder.

 ### Download `jq` tool

-To use the script, you will need the `jq` tool (a well-known JSON parser) installed.
+To use the script, you need the `jq` tool (a well-known JSON parser).
-Download the lastest binary from: https://stedolan.github.io/jq/download/
+Download the lastest binary from: https://stedolan.github.io/jq/download/ to your `Downloads` folder.

-In the Terminal, write:
+Then, in the Terminal, write:
 ```
 mv ~/Downloads/jq-osx-amd64.dms ~/maps/jq
 chmod a+x jq